Massachusetts public schools lead the nation in student performance, but not all students are achieving at their highest potential.

 Our goal is to ensure every student in Massachusetts can experience this immersive learning experience in and out of school.

-From the Kaleidoscope pilot, we will use lessons learned to refine our approach, share successful strategies, and ultimately transform statewide policies and systems to create the conditions for deeper learning across Massachusetts.
+We are using lessons learned to refine our approach, share successful strategies, and ultimately transform statewide policies and systems to create the conditions for deeper learning across Massachusetts.

 Before students are able to learn more deeply, educators must first have the skills and tools to teach in new ways.